Session Expired

 Compliance Checklist

-Ensure that any synthetic media used does not mislead or defame individuals.
+Ensure that synthetic media does not mislead or defame individuals.

-Penalty: Legal consequences under the Tennessee Consumer Protection Act.
+Penalty: Potential fines and damages under the Consumer Protection Act.

 Related & Companion Bills